 Storm Water Management

 The Wyoming Public Works Department oversees and provides surface water management services for the City.
 Public catch basins, storm structures, drainage facilities, and sewer pipes are maintained by the Department.
-A major goal of storm water management is to reduce storm water pollution, thereby protecting downstream creeks, streams, and rivers.
+A major goal of stormwater management is to reduce stormwater pollution, thereby protecting downstream creeks, streams, and rivers.
 Street sweeping and catch basin cleaning activities are routinely conducted to help reduce downstream pollutants.
 Also, the City regularly inspects erosion controls at construction sites.
-If you have a storm water question, please contact Mike Lippert at 513.821.0037 or by email or Terry Huxel at 513.821.3505 or by email.
+If you have a stormwater question, please email Mike Lippert or call 513-821-0037.

 The City of Wyoming is required to prepare a Storm Water Management Plan (SWMP) in accordance with 40 CFR 123.25 and Ohio law (OAC 3745-39).
-This document outlines the City’s program to develop, implement and enforce a storm water management program designed to reduce the discharge of pollutants to the maximum extent practicable, to protect water quality, and to satisfy the appropriate requirements of the Clean Water Act (CWA) in accordance with the Ohio Environmental Protection Agency (OEPA) National Pollutant Discharge Elimination System (NPDES) Phase II program.
-Click here for the 2014-2019 SWMP.
+This document outlines the City’s program to develop, implement and enforce a stormwater management program designed to reduce the discharge of pollutants to the maximum extent practicable, protect water quality, and satisfy the appropriate requirements of the Clean Water Act (CWA) in accordance with the Ohio Environmental Protection Agency (OEPA) National Pollutant Discharge Elimination System (NPDES) Phase II program.

-Resolution No. 25-2009 and Ordinance No. 24-2009 provides the city of Wyoming the authority to control the quality of separate storm water discharges to its MS4.
+Resolution No. 25-2009 and Ordinance No. 24-2009 provide the city of Wyoming the authority to control the quality of separate stormwater discharges to its MS4.
 The City of Wyoming has both the fiscal resources and legal authority to fully implement its Storm Water Management Plan.
-The City has adopted the SWMP for permitting period, 2014-2019.
+The City has adopted the SWMP for permitting period, 2021-2026.

 Permit Coverage Area